 TEACHER OF ENGLISH

-With teaching experience spanning over twenty years and across the sectors, Bev leads and teaches English to all learners at Hopefields.
+With teaching experience spanning over twenty years and across the sectors, Bev leads and teaches English to GCSE level at Hopefields.

 Passionate about providing young people with an engaging education and the opportunity to succeed, she has a wealth of experience teaching students with a range of abilities and needs.